EZfaq Snippet Tutorial

 I've chosen this as one of the first snippet tutorials because EZfaq is one of the easiest snippets to use.
 EZfaq creates a slick, attractive, FAQ page with expanding and contracting answers like the one here.

-Upgrade note: The property for specifying the CSS path (&cssPath) has been changed to &ezfaqCssPath and the &docID property has been changed to &ezfaqDocID.
+Upgrade note: As of version 3.3.0, the property for specifying the CSS path (&cssPath) has been changed to &ezfaqCssPath and the &docID property has been changed to &ezfaqDocID.
 This was done to avoid potential conflicts with other components.

 Installing EZfaq for MODX Revolution 2.0.0 and Beyond